Synthetixio/synthetix-docs/content/contracts/index.md

 !!! example "Responsibilities"

-    _ Updates, stores, and distributes up-to-date token prices relevant to the system.
+    - Updates, stores, and distributes up-to-date token prices relevant to the system.
-    _ Computes the prices of inverse synths.
+    - Computes the prices of inverse synths.
-    _ Disables exchange functionality if prices are not fresh.
+    - Disables exchange functionality if prices are not fresh.
-    _ Detects and mitigates attempted front-running, for example by locking exchanges while prices are being updated, or activating the exchange [protection circuit](Synthetix.md#protectioncircuit).
-    _ Provides functionality to perform exchange rate conversions between synth flavours.
+    - Provides functionality to perform exchange rate conversions between synth flavours.

 The on-chain manifestation of the oracle is the [`ExchangeRates`](ExchangeRates.md) contract, whose stored prices it frequently updates.
 The primary user of these prices is the [`Synthetix`](Synthetix.md) contract, which needs them to calculate debt allocations when issuing and burning synths, and to determine the correct quantity of synths when performing an exchange of one flavour for another.